 Repair: Remove your spark plug and inspect it for signs of carbon buildup or cracked porcelain insulator.
 Replace with a new spark plug(s).
 Make sure they are correctly gapped.

 Air Filter Plugged in a Toro Lawn Mower

-Air is a required to start your lawn mower and keep it running.
-Because you are using your Toro in the outdoor elements with grass and dirt be tossed in the air while mowing, your air filter can become plugged.
+Air is required to start your lawn mower and keep it running.
+Because you are using your Toro in the outdoor elements with grass and dirt tossed in the air while mowing, your air filter can become plugged.

 It’s important to frequently check and clean your air filters to prevent starting and engine problems.
 When your Toro’s air filter is so plugged the engine can’t access air, it can overheat.

-Repair: Remove your air filter from the air filter housing to check for dirt build up.
+Repair: Remove your air filter from the air filter housing to check for dirt buildup.
 Clean a paper air filter by tapping it against a hard surface to knock as much dirt out as you can.

-Check to make sure you can still see light through the paper element by holding up to the light.
+Check to make sure you can still see light through the paper element by holding it up to the light.
 You’ll have to replace your filter if you can’t see light shine through the paper.

-If your Toro mower uses a foam filter, you’ll want to replace it with a new filter if it is brittle, torn or has brown spots on it.
-To clean your foam filter, wash it with a mild dish soap to remove as much dirt and oil as you can get out of the filter.
+If your Toro mower uses a foam filter, you’ll want to replace it with a new filter if it is brittle, torn, or has brown spots on it.
+To clean your foam filter, wash it with mild dish soap to remove as much dirt and oil as you can get out of the filter.

 Rinse the filter until the soap is removed.
 Squeeze the water out of the filter and lay flat to air dry.
 Laying in the sun will help it dry faster.
 Once it is dry, lightly coat the filter with an oil designed for foam filters.